Tacoma Defiance

-The Tacoma Defiance, formerly Seattle Sounders FC 2, are an American professional soccer team based in the Puget Sound region in Tukwila, Washington, United States.
+The Tacoma Defiance, formerly Seattle Sounders FC 2, is an American professional soccer team based in the Puget Sound region in Tukwila, Washington, United States.
 The team competes in MLS Next Pro, a league in the third tier of the United States soccer league system, as the reserve team of Seattle Sounders FC.
 Formerly, 20 percent of the club was fan-owned through the non-profit Sounders Community Trust.

 The club was established in 2014 as Seattle Sounders FC 2 (S2) and originally played at Starfire Sports in Tukwila.
 The team moved to Tacoma's Cheney Stadium in 2018 and was rebranded as the Defiance the following season.
 The club operates out of the Sounders headquarters and training facility at Longacres in Renton, Washington.

 History

 Seattle Sounders FC announced the creation of their reserve team on October 14, 2014, at an event held at the Chihuly Garden and Glass museum in Seattle.
 The new team would be named Seattle Sounders FC 2 (shortened to S2) and play in USL Pro, the second tier of American soccer that the Sounders played in until 2009.
 S2's home matches were to be played at the MLS team's training facility, the Starfire Sports Complex in Tukwila, beginning in the 2015 season.
 The Sounders intended to primarily use the team to develop young players and split ownership to a non-profit, fan-owned organization called the Sounders Community Trust.
 A similar reserve team for the Portland Timbers, T2, was also announced on the same day.
 Sounders assistant coach Ezra Hendrickson was named the team's coach on November 13, 2014.